lukeconnolly2/rlhf_crowdsourcing_platform/README.md

-This repo contains the web-based crowdsourcing platform for the Themis framework submitted in WWW2025.
+This repo contains the web-based crowdsourcing platform for the Themis framework.
 For our RLHF system visit: [https://anonymous.4open.science/r/Themis-157E](https://anonymous.4open.science/r/Themis-157E) (Open in new tab).

 # Crowdsourcing platform setup guide